 Some presenters feel most comfortable behind the podium.
 Try to emulate great speakers like Steve Jobs, who moved purposefully around the stage during his presentations.

 As well as working the stage, he used gestures and body language to communicate his excitement and passion for his subject.
 Pay attention to what your hands are doing – they're important for communicating emotion.
 But only use gestures if they feel natural, and avoid being too flamboyant with your arms, unless you want to make your audience laugh!

 See our Expert Interview, "Winning Body Language," to learn more about body language and what it says to your audience.

 Mistake 10: Avoiding Eye Contact

-Have you ever been to a presentation where the speaker spent all of his time looking at his notes, the screen, the floor, or even at the ceiling?
+Have you ever been to a presentation where the speaker spent all of their time looking at their notes, the screen, the floor, or even at the ceiling?
 How did this make you feel?